Police Check for New Australians

 Yes.
-The process of applying for an NPC online is broadly the same no matter how long you have lived in or outside of Australia.
+The process of applying for a Nationally Coordinated Criminal History Check is broadly the same no matter how long you have lived in or outside of Australia.

-The key difference when applying for your national police check (also known as a national criminal history check) is that you have to click on the “Country” drop-down box when adding an international address in the relevant part of the form.
+The key difference when applying for your national police check (also known as a Nationally Coordinated Criminal History Check (NCCHC) is that you have to click on the “Country” drop-down box when adding an international address in the relevant part of the form.
 From there, simply select the correct country and fill in the address.

 The same applies if you are completing your online application while you are either currently living outside of Australia or intending to live overseas in the future.
 All you have to do is include your overseas address and any other addresses you have lived at in the past five years.